The special McKay correspondence and exceptional collection: Introduction

 {\bf Acknowledgment}: We thank Yujiro Kawamata for the remark on Step 1 above.
 A.~I. is supported by Grant-in-Aid for Scientific Research (No.18540034).
-K.~U. is supported by Grant-in-Aid for Young Scientists (No.20740037).
+K.~U. is supported by Grant-in-Aid for Young Scientists (No.20740037 and No.24740043).